AdobeDocs/experience-manager-64.en/help/assets/preparing-assets-for-translation.md

 Multilingual assets means assets with binaries, metadata, and tags in multiple languages.
 Generally, binaries, metadata, and tags for assets exist in one language, which are then translated to other languages for use in multilingual projects.

-In Adobe Experience Manager (AEM) Assets, multilingual assets are included in folders, where each folder contains the assets in a different language.
+In Adobe Experience Manager Assets, multilingual assets are included in folders, where each folder contains the assets in a different language.

 Each language folder is called a language copy.
 The root folder of a language copy, known as the language root, identifies the language of the content in the language copy.
 For example, */content/dam/it* is the Italian language root for the Italian language copy.
 Language copies must use a [correctly-configured language root](preparing-assets-for-translation.md#creating-a-language-root) so that the correct language is targeted when translations of source assets are performed.